WakeMAKERS How-To: Weighting Your Boat For Wakesurfing

-Back in 2012 Malibu Boats changed the game with their Surf Gate innovation.
+Back in 2012, Malibu Boats changed the game with its Surf Gate innovation.
 The Surf Gate technology allows boaters to evenly weight their boat with ballast and switch the side of the wake with the push of a button.

 Bring Modern Technology to Your Older Boat

 You don't need a brand new boat to reap the benefits of modern wakesurf technology.
-There are several aftermarket surf systems that can be retrofitted to your older boat to help create that dreamy wave you've always imagined.
-Click on the photo above to check out the top aftermarket wakesurf devices that are available today.
+Several aftermarket surf systems can be retrofitted to your older boat to help create that dreamy wave you've always imagined.

 Weighting One Side Of Your Boat (Older Models and/or No Surf Device)